-If we have not verified the required identifying information, a balance in your business account can only be held in your business account and transferred to a linked bank account or debit card or you can request PayPal to send you the money by check (subject to a non-refundable fee of \$1.50, which will be deducted from the amount of the withdrawal).
+If we have not verified the required identifying information, a balance in your business account can only be held in your business account and transferred to a linked bank account or debit card or you can request PayPal to send you the money by check (subject to a non-refundable fee of \$1.50 U.S. dollars for PayPal business accounts, which will be deducted from the amount of the withdrawal).
 Your balance may also be used to fund payments or money owed to PayPal, such as payments on your PayPal Working Capital account or monies owed for refunds or chargebacks.